 The worshiper’s personal fire is kindled more brightly.
 When the believer enters the Devoted state, their bonus affects a second Skill.

-Pragmatic Characters gain an one additional use of Willpower per day.
+Pragmatic Characters gain an one additional use of Discipline while Focused.

 Additionally, after 15 minutes of performative praying or spiritual discussion the believer becomes Inspired.
 This time may also be used to invoke the Prayer ability if they have it.